War

-Ukrainian drones strike Russian oil, gas sites in Crimea and Siberia
+Russian oil, gas sites in Crimea and Siberia hit by Ukrainian drones

-Ukrainian forces hit four gas compressors in Russian-occupied Crimea and an oil refinery in the Siberian city of Tyumen on June 20, as Kyiv continues its campaign against Russia’s energy sector to throttle Moscow’s war machine.
+Ukrainian forces hit four gas compressors in Russian-occupied Crimea and an oil refinery in the Siberian city of Tyumen on June 20, the military said, as Kyiv continues its campaign against Russia's energy sector to throttle Moscow's war machine.

 Ukraine's Unmanned Systems Forces launched a wave of drones at Russian-occupied territories, hitting four gas compressors in Crimea, a bridge across the Henichesk Strait that connects Crimea to occupied Kherson Oblast, and 13 other military facilities in the occupied territories, Commander Robert Brovdi, known by the call sign "Madyar," wrote on Telegram.

-tting the Hlibivka underground gas storage facility in western Crimea on the evening of June 19.
+The attack began the previous day, with Brovdi posting footage of Ukrainian drones hitting the Hlibivka underground gas storage facility in western Crimea in the evening on June 19.
 Smoke was also seen rising from the Tavriiska Thermal Power Plant in the city of Simferopol.

 Around 2,000 kilometers from Crimea, Ukrainian drones also attacked the Tyumen oil refinery, which processes 7.5 million to 9 million metric tons of crude oil per year, Serhii Sternenko, an advisor to Ukraine's defense minister, wrote on social media.